Top 15 Things To Do in Krakow, Poland

 A must-see highlight is Jan Matejko’s “The Battle of Grunwald,” a monumental painting that vividly portrays one of Poland’s most pivotal historical battles.

-For a more tailored experience, join a guided tour of the National Museum and Krakow Old Town to explore the museum and surrounding area with expert insights.
+For a more tailored experience, join a guided tour of the National Museum and Krakow Old Town to explore the museum and the surrounding area with expert insights.

 Polish Aviation Museum: Journey Through the Skies